-Catalog marketing is a sales technique that groups many items together in a printed piece with the goal of generating direct sales.
+Catalog advertising is a sales technique that groups many items together in a printed piece with the goal of generating direct sales.
 The catalogs are mailed to a targeted audience or given away in the store.
-Using information from the catalog, consumers buy directly from the retailer by phone, mail, or online.
+Using information from the direct marketing catalog, consumers buy directly from the retailer by phone, mail, or online.

-Any retail business that uses mail-order sales is a good candidate for catalog marketing.
+Any retail business that uses mail-order sales is a good candidate for a catalog marketing strategy.
 Business-to-business (B2B) companies can also make good use of this marketing technique.

-B2B catalogs are most effective for companies that:
+B2B catalogs are most effective for businesses that:

 - Make many different products (i.e. auto parts)